Feeling that we don’t belong creates our deepest wounds

 I'm Davina

 I'm a qualified and experienced trauma-informed psychotherapist.
-I identify as neurodivergent myself.

 I have many years of lived experience—as someone the system failed, as a parent who fought for my son, as someone who lost him, and now as a grandparent still walking this path.